evahteri/Path-Finder/documentation/implementation.md

 The main function is find_route.
 Start time is taken first, then the function will call initialize -function to establish the distance matrix and neighbours -dictionary from the map.
 There are two for -loops to check every pixel.
 The function will check where the current pixel is on the map, for example if it is on the left side, it will not add any neighbour from the left side, as there is no pixel to add.
 After the initialize call, we know neighbours to every node and have the distance matrix with "walls" as "@" and every distance is 999.

-Next the input will be checked.
-Nothing special here.

 Now the main function will start.
 The start node is added to the heap.
 Next while loop starts and it will last as long as there are nodes in the heap.
 The smallest node is removed from the heap.
 If we have visited the smallest node already, we can continue.
 Unless not, we'll add the node to "visited" list.
 Then we will check it's neighbours, if the "new" distance is less our current distance, we'll improve the distance to the distance matrix and push the neighbour to the with the improved distance.
 This loop will continute until no distance can be improved.

 Lastly, the shortest path can be fetched from the previous nodes and the shortest path is counted at the same time.
 The start time is stopped and the function will return a tuple with the distance matrix and the shortest path length.